 - Remove the insulation around those areas.
-If you've got batts, we just lift them up and set them aside.
-If you have loose fill insulation, we move it to get at the target areas.
+If you’ve got batts, we just lift them and set them aside.
+If you have loose-fill insulation, we move it to get to the target areas.

 - Fill the gaps and cracks with foam.
 To create an air barrier, we apply canned foam to small-to-large gaps and cracks.
 After filling the gaps, we let the foam cure.

 - Reinstall the insulation.
 When the foam has hardened, we put your insulation back the way it was.